 Once the research has been completed, finalists will be selected in each category (except the three National awards) and notified via phone and e-mail.
 Finalists will also be announced in Insurance Business magazine and online.
 Finalists for the three National awards – Australian Broker of the Year, Australian Brokerage of the Year and Australian Young Gun of the Year – will comprise the winners of the other broker, brokerage and Young Gun categories and will be announced at the event itself.

 All finalists will be invited to complete an official submission form, which will be forwarded to an independent judging panel.
 The submission form will ask for details on how each finalist fulfils the criteria in their award category.
 All information contained in the submissions will remain entirely confidential unless otherwise marked and will not be shared with any third parties other than the judges.

 The Insurance Business Awards team will send completed finalist submissions to an independent panel of judges, comprising insurance industry leaders and senior representatives.
 Judges will be well known and well respected within the industry and their judgment will be impartial, balanced, incisive and fair.
 Any judge with a conflict of interest in a particular category will recuse themselves from judging that category.
 Judges will review the finalist submissions and allocate a score for each finalist.
 The finalist with the highest score in each category once the judging process has been completed will be named the winner.

 Stage Six – Awards ceremony

-The winners in each category will be announced at the Insurance Business Awards official gala event and awards ceremony on Friday 4 May 2018.
+The winners in each category will be announced at the Insurance Business Awards official virtual event and awards ceremony on Thursday 22 October 2020.
 Winners will also be published in Insurance Business magazine and online.